The failing deck of the Morrison Bridge lift span was replaced in 2017.

 The solid deck installed on the bridge in 2011 was made of fiber reinforced polymer (FRP).
 It replaced an open steel grating deck that had lasted 50 years, but provided less traction for vehicles in wet weather.
 Choices for the lift span deck type are limited because the deck’s weight needs to be balanced by the weight of two 1.9 million pound concrete counterweights, and supported by the bridge structure.

 The Morrison’s original lift span deck was an open steel grating that had degraded after 53 years of use.
 The old deck was replaced with one made of FRP panels similar to decking installed on the county’s Broadway Bridge in 2010.
 The Morrison Bridge FRP deck began to show signs of failure in 2012, and an in-depth investigation confirmed that many panels were loosening and deteriorating.
 The FRP deck was the subject of litigation that has been completed.
-County staff regularly monitor and repair the deck to ensure the safety of the bridge for vehicle traffic.
+County staff regularly monitored and repaired the old deck to ensure the safety of the bridge for vehicle traffic.